-Emergency Dentistry – Leesburg, VA
+Emergency Dentist — Leesburg, VA

-You Can Rely On
+Urgent Dental Care You Can Rely On

 No one ever plans on a dental emergency, but you can be prepared by having an emergency dentist’s number in your phone just in case.
 This way, should you develop a toothache, or your child suffers a dental injury, then there is no delay in getting the care they need.
 At All Smiles Leesburg, we offer same-day and even weekend appointments for emergency dentistry in Leesburg, VA, ensuring that if a patient is in pain, they won’t be for long.
 Give us a call to set up your next appointment!

-- Weekend Dental Emergency Appointments
+- Weekend Dental Emergency Appointments and Walk-Ins Available

 - Skilled & Compassionate Dental Team